-5.5 Eligibility
+7.0 Eligibility

-The following criteria will be used when evaluating and considering an application made to the Commercial Building Improvement Grant and Commercial Building Improvement Loan Programs.
+The following criteria will be used when evaluating and considering an application made to the Commercial Building Improvement Grant, Commercial Building Improvement Loan and the Environmental Site Assessment Grant Programs.

-- a) Must be located within the Commercial Improvement Area. - b) Properties that have a commercial use and are either commercially zoned and/or commercially assessed (either fully or partially). - c) Successful applicants/properties may reapply for grants and loans.
-New applicants/properties may receive priority for funding.
-Only one CIP loan can be outstanding on a property. - d) Applicants must be commercial building owners or tenants of the buildings who operate a business within the CIP area. - i.
-Applicants for the CIP Grant program may be tenants of a property with the authorization of the Owner. - ii.
-Applicants for the CIP Loan program must be the property Owners. - e) The Applicant is required to enter into an agreement with the Township. - f) An application for a Commercial Building Improvement Program (grant and/or loan) must be consistent with the Official Plan and the Community Improvement Plan's goals and objectives. - g) The provision of grants and/or loans is subject to funding availability and yearly budget allocation from Township Council.
-However, the Township of North Dundas is committed to offering financial incentives for this term of Council, and the Township's level of commitment will be revisited at the beginning of each new term of Council.
+- a) Must be located within the Commercial Improvement Area. - b) Properties must have a commercial/industrial use and are either commercially/industrially zoned and/or commercially/industrially assessed (either fully or partially). - c) Successful Applicants/properties may reapply for grants and loans.
+New Applicants/properties may receive priority for funding.
+Only one CIP loan can be outstanding on a property. - d) Applicants must be commercial/industrial building/property Owners or tenants of the buildings who operate a business within the CIP area.
+Applications from tenants must include the Owner authorization page with their application form. - i.
+Applicants for the CIP Grant program may be the Owners of the building/property or tenants of a building/property with the authorization of the Owner. - ii.
+Applicants for the CIP Loan program must be the building/property Owners. - iii.
+Applicants for the Environmental Site Assessment Grant Program must be the building/property Owners.
+Properties must have a commercial/industrial zoning to be eligible. - e) Building and property improvements must be only for buildings and properties owned or leased by the Applicant. - f) The Applicant is required to enter into an Agreement with the Township. - g) Applications to the Community Improvement Plan program for grants and/or loans must be consistent with the Official Plan and the Community Improvement Plan's goals and objectives.